Get home improvement and gardening tips from ParadoxPro Home and Garden. Please bookmark this site for a return visit.

 Burglar and fire alarm systems

-Sunroom Additions: Bringing the Outdoors In
+Sunroom or Solarium Additions: Bringing the Outdoors In

 Sunrooms have become very popular additions to today's home.
 The design brings the homeowner closer to the outdoors, but with all the coziness and comfort of an indoor room.

-Home Mortgage Loan Options: Get the Most for Your Money!
+Which Home Mortgage Loan Is Best: Get Your Questions Answered!

 With today's lower mortgage interest rates, many homeowners are looking to refinance their first mortgage on their home, sometimes to incorporate a second mortgage or home equity loan.